-NH Republicans welcome Trump primary challenge
+New Hampshire Republicans welcome Trump primary challenge

 “My first allegiance is to the presidential primary,” Duprey said.
 “All candidates should be treated equal whether they’re the incumbent or not.”

 Trump hasn’t visited New Hampshire since March 2018, when he delivered a speech about opioids.
 Vice President Mike Pence visited shortly afterward to fundraise for New Hampshire Republicans.
-And as Trump ping ponged around the country to help Republicans ahead of the 2018 midterm elections, New Hampshire never made the cut.
+And as Trump crisscrossed the country to help Republicans ahead of the 2018 midterm elections, New Hampshire never made the cut.

-Republicans narrowly held the governor’s office, but suffered devastating losses elsewhere.
-Democrats won both of the state’s congressional races and seized control of the state House, Senate and state executive council for the first time in nearly a decade.
+Republicans held the governor’s office but suffered devastating losses elsewhere.
+Democrats won both the state’s congressional races and seized control of the state House, Senate and state executive council for the first time in nearly a decade.

 While Trump has avoided the state for a year, the president’s daughter-in-law Lara Trump, a senior campaign adviser, is set to be the special guest at a New Hampshire GOP event early next month.
 That’ll be followed by an appearance from the president’s former campaign manager, New Hampshire resident Corey Lewandowski, at a county Republican dinner days later.